 Like most menopausal symptoms, joint pain is typically caused by hormonal imbalance.

-Inflammation is a leading cause of joint pain and progesterone acts as an anti-inflammatory so unless you are very oestrogen dominant, a combined cream such as Wellsprings Twenty to One can be more effective, unless you are very oestrogen dominant.
+Inflammation is a leading cause of joint pain and progesterone acts as an anti-inflammatory but low oestrogen levels are also implicated.
+A combined cream such as Wellsprings Twenty to One can be more effective, unless you are very oestrogen dominant.